dinob0t/ga_project_final/readme.md

 ![alt text](https://github.com/dinob0t/ga_project_final/blob/master/pca_cum_var_explained_1000_single_month.png) <br>
 (Fig 12: Cumulative explained variance ratios for up to 1000 PCA components for one solar rotation only.)

-Figures 13-14 show how different the sun appears for two different solar rotations - one in May 2010 closer to solar minimum, and one in December 2013 closer to solar maximum.
+Figures 13-14 show how different the 'Eigensuns' appears for two different solar rotations - one in May 2010 closer to solar minimum, and one in December 2013 closer to solar maximum.
 There is far more structure in the magnetic fields as the sun approaches solar maximum.

 ![alt text](https://github.com/dinob0t/ga_project_final/blob/master/may_2010.png) <br>
 (Fig 13: First 16 Eigensuns from PCA computed for the solar rotation in May 2010.)